A Self-Improving Coding Agent: Introduction

 Recent improvements in coding agents raise the question of whether these agents themselves can autonomously modify and improve their own code by discovering e.g.\ new prompting schemes or tools without manual design and implementation.
 We argue that this style of fully self-referential meta-agent programming is possible today and offers a sound alternative to the ad-hoc, trial-and-error approach of hand-crafted orchestrators, which may only explore a small fraction of the solution space.
 Recent work in the Automated Design of Agentic Systems (\acr{ADAS}) \citep{huAutomatedDesignAgentic2024} uses a meta-agent to optimise agent implementations.
-However, \citet{huAutomatedDesignAgentic2024} is not \textit{self} improving, as there are two separate agents: the target-agent that performs the task, and the meta-agent, which improves the target agent.
+However, \citet{huAutomatedDesignAgentic2024} is not \textit{self}-improving, as there are two separate agents: the target-agent that performs the task, and the meta-agent, which improves the target agent.
+A motivation for a self-improving system is that the improvements in coding abilities may be leveraged during subsequent improvement steps, hopefully compounding.

-Our contributions are: \begin{itemize} \item A self-improving coding agent (\acr{SICA}) that eliminates the distinction between meta-agent and target agent, and is capable of editing its own codebase to improve itself with respect to its cost, speed and benchmark performance. \item Empirical evidence that self-referential agents can effectively improve their own implementations; we find performance improves from 17\% to 53\% performance on a random subset of SWE Bench Verified, even with consideration given to safety constraints and resource efficiency. \item We share a our implementation of a self-improving coding agent (\acr{SICA}) with the community.
+Our contributions are: \begin{itemize} \item A self-improving coding agent (\acr{SICA}) that eliminates the distinction between meta-agent and target agent, and is capable of editing its own codebase to improve itself with respect to its cost, speed and benchmark performance. \item Empirical evidence that self-referential agents can effectively improve their own implementations; we find performance improves from 17\% to 53\% performance on a random subset of SWE-Bench Verified, even with consideration given to safety constraints and resource efficiency. \item We share a our implementation of a self-improving coding agent (\acr{SICA}) with the community.
 SICA is implemented in standard Python without a domain-specific language, and provides a reference agent framework for building new SICA systems, as well as those seeking to post-train LLMs on tool use and other agent tasks. \end{itemize}

-We make our code available at { \url{https://github.com/MaximeRobeyns/self_improving_coding_agent}}.
+We make our code available at { \url{https://github.com/MaximeRobeyns/self\_improving\_coding\_agent}}.